ignite/cli/.gitpod/readme.md

 📚 [Cosmos SDK Documentation](https://docs.cosmos.network): Learn about the framework for building application-specific blockchains.

-⭐️ [Starport on Github](https://github.com/tendermint/starport): submit an issue or contribute to the source code.
+⭐️ [Starport on Github](https://github.com/tendermint/starport): Submit an issue or contribute to the source code.

 ## Starport features